JerryImMouse/lexper/README.md

 [![Crates.io](https://img.shields.io/crates/v/lexper.svg)](https://crates.io/crates/lexper)
 [![Docs.rs](https://docs.rs/rexpr/badge.svg)](https://docs.rs/lexper)
 lexper is a small & lightweight calculator written in Rust with custom lexer and parser.
-It also supports constants and function calls(currently sin() and PI as constant).
+It also supports constants and function calls.

 ## Installation
 Just use `cargo add lexper` or add the following line to your Cargo.toml: